nicolaka/dockchat-interlock/README.md

 To run this app, simply add the following info:

-- In app_env, ensure you add the DNS name of where Interloack will run as both the hostname and domain.
 - In docker-compose.yml, manually plug in the Swarm Master IP or DNS name.

 Then run the following to run the app: